Las Vegas Casinos Timeline

 This list is mostly Strip casinos, and is incomplete

 Lucky Dragoncloses.
-The hotel continues to operate.
+The hotel continues to operate, and the casino is slated to reopen within six months.
 (Jan.
 4)

 Westin's casino, Max, closes.
 The hotel continues to operate.
 (Jun 30)